EAZY-647/real_time_stock_analysis_with_data_engineering/README.md

 🛠️ Tech Stack Details

+Category

+Technology

+Description

+Language

+Python 3.9+

-Language: Python 3.9+ (Used for Producer scripts & Airflow DAGs)
+Producer scripts & Airflow DAGs

+Containerization

-Containerization: Docker 24.0+ (Microservices orchestration)
+Docker 24.0+

+Microservices orchestration

+Streaming

-Streaming: Apache Kafka 7.4 (Distributed event streaming)
+Apache Kafka 7.4

+Distributed event streaming

+Orchestration

-Orchestration: Apache Airflow 2.9 (Workflow scheduling & monitoring)
+Apache Airflow 2.9

+Workflow scheduling & monitoring

+Storage

+MinIO

-Storage: MinIO Latest (S3-compatible object storage - Bronze Lake)
+S3-compatible object storage (Bronze Lake)

-Warehouse: Snowflake Enterprise (Cloud Data Warehouse)
+Warehouse

+Snowflake

+Cloud Data Warehouse

+Transformation

-Transformation: dbt Core 1.8 (SQL-based transformations)
+dbt Core 1.8

+SQL-based transformations

+BI

-BI: Power BI Desktop (Dashboarding & Analytics)
+Power BI Desktop

+Dashboarding & Analytics

 💡 Troubleshooting & Key Learnings

+Docker Networking:
-Docker Networking: Airflow containers use the internal DNS host.docker.internal to communicate with services running on the host machine or other containers.
+Airflow containers use the internal DNS host.docker.internal to communicate with services running on the host machine or other containers.

+Snowflake Permissions:
-Snowflake Permissions: The Python connector inside Airflow requires explicit Role enforcement (role='ACCOUNTADMIN') to perform PUT operations into the staging area if default user roles are restricted.
+The Python connector inside Airflow requires explicit Role enforcement (role='ACCOUNTADMIN') to perform PUT operations into the staging area if default user roles are restricted.

-Power BI Aggregations: When using KPI cards, ensure the "Slicer" visual interacts correctly with the cards by checking "Edit Interactions" format options to avoid summing up values for all stocks.
+Power BI Aggregations:
+When using KPI cards, ensure the "Slicer" visual interacts correctly with the cards by checking "Edit Interactions" format options to avoid summing up values for all stocks.

 🎥 Reference & Acknowledgements

 This project was built following the comprehensive tutorial by Data with Jay.
 The architectural patterns for integrating Airflow with MinIO and Snowflake were adapted from his guidance.

-Video: End-to-End Stock Market Data Engineering Project | Snowflake + DBT + Airflow
+Video: End-to-End Stock Market Data Engineering Project

 Channel: Data with Jay

 📝 License

 This project is open-source and free to use.
-Anyone can copy, modify, and distribute this software without restriction.
 Licensed under the MIT License.